 Click here to read the Planet Princeton comment policy.

 Krystal Knapp was a staff writer at The Trenton Times for many years and was the editor of an English language news digest in Beirut, Lebanon.
 Her stories have appeared in the Star Ledger, the Washington Times and other national and regional publications and have been syndicated through the Newhouse News Service.
 A native of Detroit, Krystal has a bachelor’s degree in German Studies from Smith College and a master’s degree from Princeton Theological Seminary.
 She has taken numerous journalism courses at New York University, The New School, Rutgers University and The College of New Jersey.
 She was a long-time volunteer at Harvard University’s Nieman Narrative Journalism Conference and has been a seminar participant at the Poynter Institute for Media Studies.
 She is a member of Investigative Reporters and Editors and the Religion News Writers Association and serves as the conference chair and board secretary for the national Local Indie Online Publishers Association.
-Before becoming a journalist, Krystal worked for Centurion Ministries, a group that works to free innocent people from prison.
 An avid cyclist, she participates in the annual Anchor House Ride for Runaways and the Battle Against Hunger bike ride.